ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

 Test time:                              30 sec
 ```

-We're still at `6 hits/sec` but this time there's also errors.
-This means that our HAProxy configuration is at it's limit since the number of hits per second are no longer going up and at the same time we're getting errors.
-Let's try the same number of clients (100) but double the `maxconns` and see what happens:
+We're still at `6 hits/sec` but this time there also are errors.
+Errors mean that our HAProxy configuration is at its limit, because the number of hits per second are no longer going up, and at the same time we're getting these errors.
+Let's try the same number of clients (100), but let's double the `maxconns` and see what happens:

 * **maxconn** 40
 * **fullconn** 20